Kalivos/StringInspector/README.md

 Running the executable will search through all ".txt" files in the SampleArticles folder.
 It will parse the articles text and display the most commonly used character.
 NOTE: To make things a little more interesting, whitespace is ignored and not calculated as a character.
 If whitespace is not ignored, a space will always be the most used character.
 If whitespace is desired, the boolean "_ignoreWhitespace" in the the Inspector class can be set to false.

 ####Modifying source input
 It is possible to change which articles are being fed into the program.
 The easiest was to do this is to create a class which impliments IArticleRetrieval.
 ArticleFromFile.cs & ArticleFromList.cs are both examples of retrieving article text.
-Once the class has been created, simply replace "ArticleFromFile" with the newly created class name.
+Once the class has been created, simply replace "ArticleFromFile" in Program.cs with the newly created class name.

 ####Requirements
 * .Net 4.5